 The first Icelandic professional, and one of the greatest, was Albert Gudmundsson who played for Arsenal FC, AC Milan, and AS Nancy-Lorraine in the 1950s.
 A statue of Gudmundsson stands in front of the KSÍ headquarters.
 Other famous players include: Ásgeir Sigurvinsson, a captain of VfB Stuttgart; Atli Edvaldsson, a German Bundesliga striker; Arnór Gudjohnsen, who was with RSC Anderlecht and FC Girondins de Bordeaux; and Eyjólfur Sverrisson, who gave long fruitful service to Stuttgart and Hertha BSC Berlin, plus Beşiktaş JK in Turkey.
 Now more than 50 Icelanders ply their trade on foreign fields, mostly in England and Scandinavia.
 The best-known remains Eidur Gudjohnsen, whose CV displays a UEFA Champions League winners' medal with FC Barcelona and stints with Bolton Wanderers FC, Chelsea FC and AS Monaco FC.

 Iceland's early international matches took place at the old Melavöllurinn Stadium in Reykjavik, where attendances of up to 10,000 were recorded for big games.
 The current main stadium, Laugardalsvöllur, was opened in the capital in 1957, and is now the real centre of Icelandic football.
 In 1968 more than 18,000 spectators watched a European Champion Clubs' Cup tie between Valur Reykjavík and Eusébio's SL Benfica.
 That attendance record stood until August 2004 when 20,204 fans saw Iceland beat Italy.
-By the turn of the decade, the stadium's basic capacity comprised 10,000 seating and 4,000 standing places.
+Today, the capacity of Laugardalsvollur stands at about 9,700, with tickets for every game a much sought-after commodity amid Iceland's recent successes.

 ©UEFA.com 1998-2017.
 All rights reserved.